 Watch “Come What May, and Love It.”
 What do you learn that applies to your current situation?
 How can you endure well?
 What is the purpose of adversity?
 How can you find peace amid affliction?

-Study and ponder Elder Richard G. Scott’s talk “Healing the Tragic Scars of Abuse,” and ponder the following passage: “During prolonged recovery from massive surgery, a patient anticipates complete healing in patience, trusting in others’ care.
+Study Elder Richard G. Scott’s talk “Healing the Tragic Scars of Abuse,” and ponder the following passage: “During prolonged recovery from massive surgery, a patient anticipates complete healing in patience, trusting in others’ care.
 He does not always understand the importance of the treatment prescribed, but his obedience speeds recovery.
 So it is with you. . . .
 You cannot erase what has been done, but you can forgive (see D&C 64:10).
 Forgiveness heals terrible, tragic wounds, for it allows the love of God to purge your heart and mind of the poison of hate.
 It cleanses your consciousness of the desire for revenge.
 It makes place for the purifying, healing, restoring love of the Lord” (“Healing the Tragic Scars of Abuse,” Ensign, May 1992, 32–33).
 What do you learn about forgiveness from Elder Scott’s words?
 How does it relate to your ability to extend forgiveness to your loved one?

 Consider the principles found in these hymns and songs: “Where Can I Turn for Peace?“ (Hymns, no. 129); “Father in Heaven“ (Hymns, no. 133); “As the Shadows Fall“ (Hymns, no. 168); “Master, the Tempest Is Raging“ (Hymns, no. 105); “Did You Think to Pray?“ (Hymns, no. 140); “Help Me, Dear Father“ (Children’s Songbook, no. 99).